dongmeic/MPO_Data_Portal/TrafficCountData/README.md

 ## Data Sources

 Data on traffic counts with length reports are provided by ODOT via email.
+Data on [AADBT](https://github.com/dongmeic/MPO_Data_Portal/tree/master/TrafficCountData/AADBT#explanations) are from NOAA, [Eco-Visio](https://www.eco-visio.net/v5/login/#::) and LCOG.

 ## Functions

 A list of functions are applied to convert string formats, read Excel sheets and files from a folder, reorganize and combine tables.
+Functions applied on the computation of AADBT are explained in [the folder](https://github.com/dongmeic/MPO_Data_Portal/tree/master/TrafficCountData/AADBT#explanations).